 Certain Android devices might have some problems receiving push notifications when the Kayako app is closed.
-Whether you run into this problem will depend on what device you're using.
+We've collected some instructions and resources below to help you troubleshoot this problem.

 To ensure you keep receiving push notifications, you'll need to set your device so that it will auto-start the Kayako app when a new notification arrives.

 IMPORTANT NOTE: The exact steps for this process will vary depending on your device model.
 We recommend using the information here as a starting point.
-Some Googling with your precise model details, we recommend searching the internet to find the instructions specific to your device or contact your device manufacturer for assistance.
+Should you need the precise model details, we recommend searching the internet to find the instructions specific to your device or contact your device manufacturer for assistance.

 |Device / Type||Troubleshooting|

 Enable autostart for the Kayako app.
 Open up Security and click through to Permissions and Autostart.
 Make sure Kayako is enabled.

 NOTE: For more help, refer to this blog post on enabling auto-start.